najdamikolaj00/COVID-19-CT-Classification/README.md

 ## Experimental Setup

-The project is developed in Python programming language and executed in Jupyter Notebooks on Google Colab.
-PyTorch and scikit-learn are used for the development of CNNs and other machine learning models.
+The project is developed in Python programming language and executed in Jupyter Notebooks.
+PyTorch and scikit-learn are used for the development of CNNs.

-The project uses four different dataset split approaches to train and test the models.
-The best model presented in the authors' approach is tested, followed by other state-of-the-art methods and the proposed CNN.
-The performance of the models is compared using common metrics, including F1-score, confusion matrix, and ROC Curve.
+The project uses two different dataset split approaches to train and test the models.
+The best model presented in the authors' approach is tested, followed by other proposed CNNs.
+The performance of the models is compared using common metrics, including F1-score, AUC and Accuracy.

 ## Results